CARV-ICS-FORTH/foRMA/README.md

 ⚠️ _Notice that currently, epochs are assumed to be based on fence synchronization (```MPI_Win_fence()```)_.

-foRMA is agnostic of the source code or the executable that was used to produce traces.
+_foRMA_ is agnostic of the source code or the executable that was used to produce traces.
 Instead, it processes the trace files of a given execution in order to come up with data required for a profile.
+Hence, _foRMA_ does not "know" what the epoch was used for in the traced application.

-The RMA operations tracked and profiled by foRMA are currently:
+The RMA operations tracked and profiled by _foRMA_ are currently:

 * MPI_Win_create
 * MPI_Win_free